RedGrind/simple-calculator/README.md

 # Simple-Calculator
 ### Four Function Calculator

-This is my second reactjs project, the first being my mars-rover project for the Elite Program in Code2College.
-This simple calculator is basically designed to do what any other four-function calculator app is supposed to.
+The simple calculator is basically designed to do what any other four-function calculator app is supposed to.

 #### Add, Subtract, Multiply, and Divide